 Hartley House is a two-story, Mediterranean-revival structure located on the south-eastern side of campus at the top of Earlham Drive, across from Graham Athletic Center and its adjacent Ettinger Tennis Courts.

-Professor of Theatre Gil Gonzalez and his wife Katie Liddicoat, along with their daughters Isabell and Celia, took residence of Hartley House in fall 2017.
+Professor of Sociology and Environmental Studies Becky Overmyer-Velázquez and her wife Pamela Nishikawa, along with their daughters Amara and Zoe, took residence of Hartley House in fall 2021.

 13741 Earlham Drive